Theatres and shows with cancelled or rescheduled performances in response to coronavirus

 Oxford Playhouse – the venue has cancelled all performances at Oxford Playhouse and the Burton Taylor Studio until 2 May.
 Performances for The Flower, previously scheduled for 8 to 19 April, have been postponed to spring 2021.

-Park Theatre – the remaining performances of current show La Cage Aux Folles [the Play] have been cancelled and the venue will close for a minimum of six weeks from 17 March.
+Park Theatre – The venue will close for a minimum of six weeks from 17 March.

 Capital Theatres, Edinburgh – the King's Theatre, Festival Theatre and The Studio have cancelled all performances for March and April under advice from the Scottish Government to cease all events with more than 500 people.
 The venues are aiming to reschedule any cancelled shows into the autumn season